josefpavlik/domoticz.plugin.megaio/README.md

 Clone the repository to ~/domoticz/plugins and restart domoticz

 SETUP:
-Go to the Hardware menu and create new hardware of type MegaIO.
+Go to the Hardware menu and create new hardware of type "Raspberry MegaIO".
 Set the board id.
 Devices will be created automatically.